pgodwin11/Customer-Shopping-Trend-Analysis/README.md

 Creation of schema and table and import of data into MySQL.
 Data cleaning and prepartaion of the data included: adding new columns, removal of duplicates, updating columns with new values, standardisation of data fields.
 Data exploration in SQL to answer business request questions.
-MySQL database connected to Power BI, ETL.
+MySQL database was then connected to Power BI, which I would use to build an interactive dashboard.
-Built interactive dashboard in Power BI.

 Conclusion